Is Risk-Sensitive Reinforcement Learning Properly Resolved?: Related Work

 \subsection{Distributional Reinforcement Learning}

-Distributional RL considers the uncertainty by modeling the return distribution, enabling risk-sensitive policy learning. \citet{bellemare2017c51} first studied the distributional perspective on RL and proposed C51, which approximates the return distribution with a categorical over fixed intervals. \citet{dabney2018qrdqn} proposed QR-DQN, turning to learning the critic as quantile functions and using quantile regression to minimize the Wasserstein distance between the predicted and the target distribution. \citet{dabney2018iqn} further proposed IQN, improving QR-DQN by quantile sampling and other techniques, which further investigate risk-sensitive learning upon various distortion risk measures.
+Distributional RL considers the uncertainty by modeling the return distribution, enabling risk-sensitive policy learning. \citet{bellemare2017c51} first studied the distributional perspective on RL and proposed C51, which approximates the return distribution with a categorical over fixed intervals. \citet{dabney2018qrdqn} proposed QR-DQN, turning to learning the critic as quantile functions and using quantile regression to minimize the Wasserstein distance between the predicted and the target distribution. \citet{dabney2018iqn} further proposed IQN, improving QR-DQN by quantile sampling and other techniques, which further investigate risk-sensitive learning upon various distortion risk measures. \citet{rowland2019edrl} found the abuse of statistics and samples in \citet{dabney2018qrdqn}, and thus derived an imputation strategy to recover the return distribution from its statistics.